SniverDaBest/lemoncake/README.md

+>[!IMPORTANT]
+> This is the `uefi-testing` branch!
+If you couldn't tell, I'm working on UEFI stuff here.

 # Info
 Lemoncake is a small OS that's written in Rust, which was originally called `lemonade`.
 However, I have come to dislike that name, and dislike the rest of the codebase.
 So, it's been scrapped, and it's renamed.\
 \